 Quality Distributed Solution Architecture: Part 2 – Cost of poor Architecture and Design

-In our previous post, we delved into the pitfalls of static solution architecture and how it leads to inadequate quality checks until a solution is put into production.
+<p class="wp-block-paragraph">In our previous post, we delved into the pitfalls of static solution architecture and how it leads to inadequate quality checks until a solution is put into production.
 In this post, we shift our focus to analyzing the cost and implications of such an approach.
-The impact of static solution architecture varies with the complexity…More
+The impact of static solution architecture varies with the…More

 Quality Distributed Solution Architecture: Part 1 – Static and Untested Architecture drives Outcomes in Current State